tomcohen13/AI-Squid-Game/README.md

 In example 2: the player cannot move but the opponent still has a diagnoal move.

+### 1.5 More clarifications (Will get updated as we go):
+- The two players cannot stand on the same cell.
+- You can throw a trap on a cell that is either free or has a trap on it (which is useless).
+You cannot throw a trap on a cell where there's a player.

 ## 2. What to Code